mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 ### Cargo Carrier (type CT)

 Using the 100D~ton hull, the cargo carrier is a freight transport vessel. it mounts jump drive-0, maneuver drive-E, and power plant-Cl, giving a performance of jump-3 and 1G acceleration.
 Fuel tankage for 330 tons supports the power plant and one jump-3.
-Adja« centre the bridge is a computer l'viodell3.
+Adja« center the bridge is a computer l'viodell3.
 There are 20 staterooms and 10 low berths.
 The ship has ten hardpoints and ten tons allocated to fire control. installed on the hardpoints are 3 triple beam laser turrets.
 There is one ship's vehicle an airlraft.
 Cargo capacity is 409 tons.
 The hull is streamlined.

 ![[CT-TTA-291-1.jpg]]